 They’re not particularly unique or creative – just good, fresh, tasty tacos that hit the spot when you want a quick lunch.
 And if you like excellent food, you’ll like these ones.

 They also just opened a brand new location called Senor Taco Too with an expanded menu that’s worth trying!

-Don Vito’s is the only place on this list that is near the Daytona Speedway.
-All of the other Daytona Beach restaurants are closer to the beach.
-It’s only like a ten minute drive and well worth the drive.
+Don Vito’s is the only place on this list that is near the Daytona International Speedway (right off W International Speedway Blvd).
+All of the other Daytona Beach restaurants are closer to the beach, but it’s only like a ten minute drive and well worth the drive.

 Don Vito’s is the epitome of a family Italian restaurant.
-Great food.
-Great service.
+Great authentic Italian dishes.
+The best service.
 And a place where you feel comfortable letting your kids run around without shoes on because you feel like family.

 It’s a family run place that thrives on fresh, made to order food, and great pizza dough.

 We skipped the pastas and entrees and went straight for all the carbs.

 Fried ravioli to die for, delicious bruschetta, pizza rolls so good we took them home on the airplane, and pizza with crust my husband is still talking about a week later.
 They had some of our favorite dishes of the entire trip!